-One app that I love using is the Color Contrast Analyser for iOS, which compares the colour contrast between two elements chosen by you and gives the ratio a pass or fail rating according to the internationally-recognised WCAG (Web Content Accessibility Guidelines) standards for colour contrast.
+One app that I love using is the Color Contrast Analyser for Windows and MacOS, which compares the colour contrast between two elements chosen by you and gives the ratio a pass or fail WCAG rating.

 Are there any missing from this list that are aiding the colour choosing process in new, exiting and better ways?
 Let us know!